alond44/PathGenerator/README.md

 At this point you need to choose the flight parameters:
 * velocity: The velocity of the drone.
 * flight_height: the height of the drone flight.
 * dsm: the dsm map we have created at step 1.
-Note that we can pass a `None`{:.python} value and load the map using `init_map`{:.python} method after generating an instance.
+Note that we can pass a `None` value and load the map using `init_map` method after generating an instance.
 * pixel_dist: the distance between 2 pixels on the map.

 #### Usage Example